AthanasiusXOR/athanasiusxor.github.io/_posts/2025-05-20-Red-Team-Infrastructure.md

 ---

-> *“Do not despise the day of small beginnings.” — Zechariah 4:10*
+> *Do not despise the day of small beginnings. — Zechariah 4:10*

 ---